cubiclesoft/php-flexforms/docs/flex_forms.md

 * formnum - An integer containing the last form number output (Default is 0).
 * formidbase - A string containing the form ID prefix (Default is "ff_form_").
 When Generate() is called, the "formid" state is assigned a value of formidbase + formnum.
+* responsive - A boolean that indicates whether ot not to enable responsive output for small screen support (Default is true).
 * formtables - A boolean that indicates whether or not to allow output of HTML tables (Default is true).
 * formwidths - A boolean that indicates whether or not to allow output of field widths (Default is true).
 * autofocused - A boolean of false or a string that indicates what field (if any) should receive keyboard caret focus (Default is false).